The Academy welcomes nominations for the 2019 Daniel Patrick Moynihan Prize

 Candidates must be willing to accept the award in person at a ceremony to be held in spring 2019 (likely May), and must be willing to deliver a major public policy address on the topic of her/his choosing.

-We welcome nominations for the 2019 Prize.
+We are now accepting nominations for the 2019 Moynihan Prize.

 Send letters of nomination and supporting materials (e.g., nominee’s CV, bio, op-eds, etc) to AAPSS Executive Director Tom Kecskemethy at email@example.com.